mikey-t/swig/readme.md

 If using typescript:

 - You must install either `tsx` or `ts-node` as a dev dependency in your project.
 These are Node typescript loaders that allow immediate execution of typescript without a transpilation step.
-Note that `tsx` ESM functionality is advertised as being experimental, but it seems to work well, and also seems to have fewer issues than `ts-node`, and is much faster.
+Note that `tsx` seems to have fewer issues than `ts-node`, and is much faster.
 You can install one of these by running `npm i -D tsx` OR `npm i -D ts-node`.
 - In a typescript project where the package.json is set to CommonJS, you will need to use `ts-node` and NOT `tsx`
 - Your `tsconfig.json` needs to have settings that match your `package.json` type.
 For example, if you have your `package.json` type field set to `module`, then your `tsconfig.json` needs to have a `module` setting of "ES2020" or "ESNext" (something that supports ESM).
 See [Swig Typescript Quick Start](./docs/SwigTypescriptQuickStart.md) for an example `tsconfig.json` file.
 - If using `ts-node`, speed up execution time by configuring it to skip type checking (this is only required for NodeJS version 18.19 and above):